jbottum/t5pat/langchain_markdown20.md

 print("=" * 30)

 for question in questions:
-    answer = local_llm_g_flan_t5_large(question)
+    answer = local_llm(question)
     print(f"Question: {question}")
     print(f"Answer: {answer}\n")
 ```

-The code demonstrates the usage of the pipeline by generating text for different prompts for knowledge retreival.
-The pipeline takes a prompt as input and generates a text output based on the T5 model's trained capabilities.
+print("\nKnowledge Retrieval Examples"): This line prints a heading to indicate that the following examples are for question and answer generation.

+print("-" * 30): This line prints a line of dashes for visual separation.

-for question in questions:: This line starts a loop that iterates over each question in the questions list.
+for question in questions: This line starts a loop that iterates over each question in the questions list.

 answer = local_llm(question): This line calls the local_llm object (which represents the Hugging Face pipeline) with the current question as an argument to obtain the answer.